Gavin DeGraw: Acting

-DeGraw appeared in an on-screen role in four One Tree Hill episodes.
+DeGraw appeared in Dead Like Me, season 2, episode 14 “Always” (24 October 2004) as a street musician singing and playing his keyboard when his character is killed by a falling glass office window.
+DeGraw also appeared in an on-screen role in four One Tree Hill episodes.
 His first appearance was in 2004, during "You Gotta Go There to Come Back"; he was seen singing "I Don't Want to Be" at Karen's Cafe.
 His second appearance was in season 2 where he sang "Chariot" in episode 17.
 His third appearance was in the season five finale, "What Comes After the Blues", where he was seen singing "I Don't Want to Be" with Jamie Scott (Jackson Brundage).
-DeGraw appeared on the show a final time during the series' last episode, in which he sang "Belief", "Soldier" and "I Don't Want to Be" at TRIC's 10th Anniversary party.
+DeGraw appeared on the show a final time during the series' last episode, in which he sang "Belief", "Soldier" and "I Don't Want to Be" at TRIC's 10th Anniversary party..
+Appeared in "What I like about you" Season 3 episodes 10&11 as Val's surprise performer for her wedding to Rick, later making out with a drunk Val at her reception after she calls off her wedding.

 Dancing

 DeGraw was a contestant on season 14 of ABC's Dancing with the Stars, which premiered on March 19, 2012.
 DeGraw and his partner Karina Smirnoff were eliminated from the competition during week 5, following a Dance Duel with castmate Jaleel White and his partner, Kym Johnson.